Hevedy/HevedyTranslations/Tool_CodeTools/README.md

-# For The Wind - Translation Files
+# Hevedy Code Tools - Translation Files
 Contains all the translations files made by Hevedy.